What is CHP?

 - To learn more about Washington Gas' Combined Heat and Power Tariff Rate, Schedule No. 7, click here.

 Federal Incentives (D.C., Maryland, and Virginia)

-- 10% Federal Tax Investment Credit (FTIC) for the total cost of the CHP system
+- 30% and up to 50% Federal Tax Investment Credit (FTIC) for the total cost of the CHP system

 - 100% bonus depreciation of the total CHP system cost in the first year of use

 - C-PACE - Commercial Property Assessed Clean Energy (C-PACE) financing: